dewey/miniflux-sidekick/README.md

 The goal is to support so called [Killfiles](https://en.wikipedia.org/wiki/Kill_file) to filter out items you don't want to see.
 You can think of it as an ad-blocker for your feed reader.
 The items are not deleted, they are just marked as *read* so you can still find all items in your feed reader if you have to.

+## Features

+- Supports a subset of so called UseNet killfiles rules
+- Supports remote killfile (Share one killfile with other people, similar to ad-blocking lists)
+- Supports local killfiles on disk

 ## Supported Rules

 The general format of the `killfile` is: